icopy-site/awesome/docs/awesome/awesome-microservices.md

 - [Seneca](http://senecajs.org/) - A microservices toolkit for Node.js
 - [Serverless](https://github.com/serverless/serverless) - Build and maintain web, mobile and IoT applications running on AWS Lambda and API Gateway (formerly known as JAWS).
 - [Steriods Framework](https://github.com/99xt/steroidslibrary) - Steroids framework simplifies the development of microservices with Serverless using TypeScript by enabling the developer to emphasize more on business/domain logic rather than focusing too much on technical details.
-- [StdLib](https://stdlib.com/) - Standard library for microservices.

 ### Perl

 - [Cro](http://cro.services/) - Libraries for creating reactive distributed systems using Perl 6.
-- [Mojolicious](http://mojolicio.us/) - Next generation web framework for Perl.
+- [Mojolicious](https://mojolicious.org/) - Next generation web framework for Perl.

 ### PHP

 - [API Platform](https://api-platform.com/) - API-first web framework on top of Symfony with JSON-LD, Schema.org and Hydra support.
 - [Fat-Free](https://fatfreeframework.com/) - A powerful yet easy-to-use PHP micro-framework.
 - [Flight](https://github.com/mikecao/flight) - An extensible micro-framework.
+- [Hyperf](https://github.com/hyperf/hyperf) - Hyperf is an extremely performant and flexible PHP CLI framework based on Swoole 4.5+, powered by the state-of-the-art coroutine server and a large number of battle-tested components.
 - [Lumen](https://lumen.laravel.com/) - Stunningly fast micro-framework.
 - [Phalcon](https://phalconphp.com/) - Full-stack PHP framework delivered as a C-extension.
 - [Slim](http://www.slimframework.com/) - Micro-framework that helps you quickly write simple yet powerful web applications and APIs.